wwangsa/sandbox-rdbms/README.md

 ```

+## Run multiple RDBMS
 To run all 3 RDBMS at the same time, use the following command

 ``` shell
 	# amd64 architecture
 	docker-compose -f docker-compose-rdbms-trio.amd64.yml up -d
 ```

+## Notes
+* The oracle images has been tested with `container-registry.oracle.com/database/free:latest`.
+For the first commit, the lastest version translates to `container-registry.oracle.com/database/free:23.2.0.0` version
+* Some of the file names has CPU architecture in the file extension which means it only works on that particular architecture.
+When it's not provided, means it works with amd64 and arm64.

+## Roadmap:
++ Add ability to execute sql
++ Add healthcheck

 ## Docker compose command reference